roblaing/swipl-webapp-howto/README.md

 I'm redoing it on a Linux localhost with SWI-Prolog talking to PostgreSQL via its ODBC package.

 My main objective is to provide some simple examples for my own reference and education, and I like Linux, Postgres, and SWI Prolog obviously.
-If you prefer, say, Windows and MySQL hopefully it will only take you a bit of googling to adapt these examples.
+If you prefer, say Windows and MySQL, hopefully it will only take you a bit of googling to adapt these examples.

 ## Unit 1